3D SCANNING IN CANTERBURY

 All our equipment uses structured light technology, and it produces highly detailed scan data, ready to be reversed engineered or 3d printed.

-We’re based in Kent, we offer our services in Canterbury and throughout the UK.
+We’re based in Kent; we offer our services in Canterbury and throughout Kent.
 If you need any information, please get in touch.

 3D Scanning FAQ's